Davaakhatan/skyfi-mcp/demo/ai-sdk-demo/KNOWN_ISSUES.md

 Invalid schema for function 'skyfi_search_data': schema must be a JSON Schema of 'type: "object"', got 'type: "None"'.
 ```

+This error occurs **even when**:
+- Using Zod schemas with required fields
+- Using JSON schemas directly
+- Using `.partial()` instead of `.optional()`
+- Ensuring at least one required field exists
+- Manually converting Zod to JSON schema

 ### Root Cause

-AI SDK v5's `tool()` function has a limitation when serializing Zod schemas where all fields are optional.
-The schema gets serialized as `type: "None"` instead of `type: "object"`, causing the tool creation to fail.
+**CONFIRMED**: This is a bug in AI SDK v5's internal schema serialization.
+The `tool()` function is incorrectly serializing Zod schemas (or JSON schemas) as `type: "None"` instead of `type: "object"`, regardless of the schema structure.

+**Evidence**:
+- Error persists with all schema variations
+- Error occurs even with simple schemas that have required fields
+- Error occurs with both Zod and JSON schemas
+- Server-side logging shows correct schema structure before passing to `tool()`

 ### Attempted Solutions